starchturrets/windows-shenanigans/guide.md

 It is best not to login to a Microsoft Account on Windows.
 (Note: add explanations why!)
 On Windows 11 Pro it is possible to skip the requirement to login by clicking on the “Set up for work or school” option -> Sign-in Options -> Domain Join.

-Screenshots will be posted here when I get to testing in VMs.
+Screenshots will be posted here when I get to do more thorough testing in VMs.

 Enterprise also makes it easy to click past the login screen.